 CROs, CSOs, and sales leaders want to fully understand how their teams (and even individual sellers) are moving toward true revenue productivity.
 For example:

-In order to derive such insights, they’ve got to have the right data at the ready — visually presented in a way that’s easy to consume and take action on.
+In order to derive such insights, they need the right data at the ready—visually presented in a way that’s easy to consume and take action on.

 Though the sales performance metrics tracked vary from organization to organization, these are five key data reports all CROs need to improve sales performance.